LuisR-jpg/MUFRAMEX/Miscellaneous.md

 A neural network is a method in artificial intelligence that teaches computers to process data in a way that is inspired by the human brain.
 It is a type of machine learning process, called deep learning, that uses interconnected nodes or neurons in a layered structure that resembles the human brain.

+## Recurrent neural network

+A network with a loop, it processes information sequentially and the output from every time step is fed back to the network which acts as a sort of memory.

+### Cons

+This memory is limited, so information loss usually happens.
+This is called *gradient vanishing*.

+## LSTM

+Comes to solve the problem of RNNs.
+Using a *context vector* that is like a highway.

+### Cons

+- Take longer to train

+- Require more memory

+- Easy to overfit

+- Dropout is much harder to implement

+## GRU

+Similar to LSTM.
+GRU combines the forget and input gates into a single update gate.

+It also combines the hidden state vector and the context vector into a single vector.

+## Encoder Decoder architecture with Attention

+Encoder is a series of LSTMS/GRUs to compress data, and uses a module attention before passing it to the decoder.

+Attention multiplies the weights of the output of the decoder to focus on some specific features.

 ## Adam algorithm

 Adam is a replacement optimization algorithm for stochastic gradient descent for training deep learning models.